EU Commission proposes 55 billion euros for euro zone in 2021-2027 budget

 The country would then report every year on the progress of the reforms to get the financing.

-The European Investment Stabilization Function would be worth 30 billion euros and provide back-to-back loans from the EU budget.
+The European Investment Stabilisation Function would be worth 30 billion euros and provide back-to-back loans from the EU budget.
 Interest on these loans would be covered by grants.

-The loans would stabilize investment in countries hit by an economic shock not of their own making.
+The loans would stabilise investment in countries hit by an economic shock not of their own making.

-“As a shock-absorbing mechanism, the European Investment Stabilization Function will complement existing instruments at national and European level,” the Commission said.
+“As a shock-absorbing mechanism, the European Investment Stabilisation Function will complement existing instruments at national and European level,” the Commission said.

 “To be effective, it should kick in automatically in the event of large asymmetric shocks, subject to clear eligibility criteria and a triggering mechanism determined in advance, in line with the principles of sound financial and macroeconomic policy,” it said.